materials-data-facility/MDFConnectScala/README.md

 can be obtained from [Globus](https://www.globus.org).
 You will then need to contact the MDF team to grant your account permission to publish via the API.

+We currently only support _confidential client_ authentication.
+This is appropriate for a back-end service, however future versions of this library should support the same OAuth flows exposed by the Python SDK.

 This library uses the Scala Play WS module to perform all of the REST calls.

 # How to Use